cs573-21s/03-experiment/README.md

 ### Technical Achievements
-- We deployed our experiment online and it can be accessed through the following link.
+- **Database Connection**: We deployed our experiment online and it can be accessed through the following link.
 [Link to the experiment](https://internal.assistments.org/LiveChart/experimentindex) The webpage is hosted on a server at WPI.
 We are using Spring, the pages are hosted using JSP, the API is RESTful and the data is stored ina Postgres DB.
+- **No Redundancy**: The data collection stored the comparison values on the points as to limit the amount of redundant data.
+It also made it easier to calculate the size percentage between the two selected points.

 ### Design Achievements
 - **Transitions:** We used transitions on the bar, pie, and line charts as a unique condition to test.
 This also provided a coding challenge in d3.
+- **Simplistic UI**: The UI followed the simplistic design principles as to not influence the users in any fashion and pull away from the experiement.
+Only key requirements were highlighted for user understanding.

 ### References
 - [https://www.d3-graph-gallery.com/graph/pie_basic.html](https://www.d3-graph-gallery.com/graph/pie_basic.html)